dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

     return leak
 ```

-Now this is where things get interesting and a lesson on how to always look at the disassembly and not always the pseudo code.
-I will explain what my thought process was, maybe there's a more efficient way to discover this bug, but in my case it starts with this: I first noticed that when you call option "1" from the menu the "storage" variable is passed to the RAX register and then mov the value at RAX + 0x48 to RDX to then CALL RDX as shown below:
+Now, this is where things get interesting.
+I will explain what my thought process was.
+Maybe there's a more efficient way to discover this bug, but in my case, it starts with this: I first noticed that when you call option "1" from the menu, the "storage" variable is passed to the RAX register and then moves the value at RAX + 0x48 to RDX to then CALL RDX as shown below:

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-13-58-48.png)

-Also Using GDB I could confirm that "storage" is an address pointing  to a 0x60 size chunk on the heap and that at 0x48 from it you can find the function that print the storage
+Also, using GDB, I could confirm that "storage" is an address pointing to a 0x60 size chunk on the heap and that at 0x48 from it, you can find the function that prints the storage.

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-14-01-55.png)

 So if we somehow manage to control RAX at 0x48 or the storage address, we would be able to redirect the code execution.

-Option "3" lets us create a chunk on the heap, but this will allocate a new chunk and storage will continue to point to the same chunk.
+Option "3" lets us create a chunk on the heap, but this will allocate a new chunk, and storage will continue to point to the same chunk.
 Option "4" it's interesting because it will allow us to free the storage.

 ```c
 int steal()